 Black Rock Manor is a mystery that is definitely worth a read.
 Shaun Baines has brought a sleepy Northumberland village to live with an excellent mystery story that has a good central plot and enjoyable subplots that fit with the story and enhance it.
 The character of Holly Fleet is perfect and whilst she is no Nancy Drew or Miss Marple she is one that you can relate to and love, I can’t wait for the next book in the series.

-A fun, intriguing and entertaining mystery novel that travels along at a reasonable pace.
+A fun, intriguing and entertaining cosy mystery novel with some great characters that travels along at a reasonable pace.